FTBpro/go-workshop/coolfacts/docs/ex2.md

 - `main.go`: file that includes our `main()` function
 - `server.go`: this is the transport of the application.
 In this file we will implement the http handlers for the server APIs.

+# What there is to do:

+You need to fix all the TODOs in the code.
+The next section describes each of them.
+The solution can be found in the branch `v2-initial-server-solution`.
+Also there is a full walkthrough in the end of this doc.

 ## Step 0 - notice main.go
 Let's have a look at `coolfacts_server/main.go`:
 ```go